KEY NUMBERS AT A GLANCE

 WINNERS

-Budget EV buyers (vehicles less or equal to Rs.
+Budget EV buyers (vehicles up to Rs.
 20L)

 Electric bus & public transport operators